McKay Centralizer Algebras: Introduction

 \item[\rm (c)] $\dimm \Z_k(\II) = \displaystyle{\frac{4^k + 12L_{2k} + 20}{60}}$, where $L_n$ is the Lucas number defined by $L_0 = 2, L_1 = 1,$ and $L_{n+2} = L_{n+1} + L_{n}$.
 For $k \ge 6$, the dimensions of the irreducible $\Z_k(\II)$-modules, and thus also the multiplicities of the irreducible $\II$-modules in $\VV^{\otimes k}$, are as shown in the following diagram:

 \end{enumerate} \end{thm}

 \begin{proof} The proofs of the dimension formulas for the irreducible modules are by induction on $k$.
 The base cases are given in the Bratteli diagrams in the previous section.
-The inductive step is given by verifying that each dimension formula at level $k$ (for $k = 2n$ and $k = 2n+1$) equals the sum of the dimension formulas on level $k-1$ connected to the given formula by an edge.
+The inductive step amounts to verifying that the dimension formula for each node at level $k$ (for $k = 2n$ and $k = 2n+1$) equals the sum of the dimension formulas for the nodes at level $k-1$ that are connected to the given one by an edge.
 Each of these is a straightforward calculation.
 The fact that $\dimm \Z_k(\G) = \dimm \Z_{2k}^{(0)}$ follows from \eqref{eq:evid}. \end{proof}

 \end{section}